 Step 1: Press Win+R and type: regedit to enter the registry.

-Step 2: Navigate to HKEY_CURRENT_USER> Software > Microsoft > Windows > CurrentVersion> Run.
+Step 2: To access the Run registry key, navigate to HKEY_CURRENT_USER > Software > Microsoft > Windows > CurrentVersion > Run.

-Step 3: Look for any suspicious file names in the list.
-Search the name of any suspect virus processes that you see and delete the ones that are known to be malware.
-Take care to not delete any important non-virus processes.
+Step 3: Look for any suspicious file names in the list and search the name of any suspect virus processes.
+Delete the ones that are known to be malware, but take care not to delete any important non-virus processes.

 Step 4: Press Win + R and type: msconfig then click "OK".